EvotecIT/PSTeams/README.md

 # PSTeams - PowerShell Module

 [PSTeams](https://evotec.xyz/hub/scripts/psteams-powershell-module/) is a **PowerShell Module** working on **Windows** / **Linux** and **Mac**.
-It allows sending notifications to _Microsoft Teams_ via WebHook Notifications.
+It allows sending notifications to _Microsoft Teams_ via **WebHook Notifications**.
 It's pretty flexible and provides a bunch of options.
-Initially it only supported one sort of Team Cards but since version `2.X.X` it supports `Adaptive Cards`, `Hero Cards`, `List Cards` and `Thumbnail Cards`.
+Initially it only supported one sort of `Office 365 Connector Card` but since version `2.X.X` it supports `Adaptive Cards`, `Hero Cards`, `List Cards` and `Thumbnail Cards`.
 All those new cards have their own cmdlets and the old version of creating Teams Cards stays as is for compatibility reasons.
+The most fun you will get from playing with `Adaptive Cards`, but rest has their use case.

 ## Readme Links

 While I didn't spent much time creating WIKI, working on `Get-Help` documentation, I did write 3 articles that should help you get started.
+Keep in mind those articles are for version 0.X.X-1.X.X, and version 2.X.X doesn't yet have it's own blog post.

 - [x] [PSTeams – PowerShell Module](https://evotec.xyz/hub/scripts/psteams-powershell-module/)
 - [x] [PSTeams – Send notifications to MS Teams from Mac / Linux or Windows](https://evotec.xyz/psteams-send-notifications-to-ms-teams-from-mac-linux-or-windows/)